tobiasrefsholt/Notes/README.md

 # Markdown notes

-Webapplication for taking notes in markdown, and organizing them into categories.
+Web application for taking notes in markdown, and organizing them into categories.

-Create an accout and try it out on [mdnotes.no](https://mdnotes.no/)
+Create an account and try it out on [mdnotes.no](https://mdnotes.no/)

 ## Tech Stack